cvan/secinv/README.md

 cd secinv/
 </pre>

-Using `pip`, we can automatically download and install all the remaining
+Now let's use `pip` to conveniently download and install all the remaining
 dependencies:

 <pre>
 pip install -r requirements.txt
 </pre>

-# Django Settings
+# Django

 Change directories to the Django root project directory.